 Refer to the full list of prohibited substitutes (WAC 173-443-040).

 We answer common questions about which businesses are affected by the 2019 law and what they need to do to comply.
-The answers apply to the current rule.
-Current rulemaking may change the answers.
+The answers reflect the current rule.